ExeClim/Isca/docs/source/modules/damping_driver.rst

 Relevant modules and subroutines
 --------------------------------
 The code is split into 4 subroutines; ``damping_driver``, ``damping_driver_init``, ``damping_driver_end`` and ``rayleigh``.
 The ``_init`` and ``_end`` subroutines are for initializing and closing the module.
-The majority of the ``damping driver`` code is just a switchboard with the exeption of the Rayleigh and constant drag calculations.
+The majority of the ``damping driver`` code is just a switchboard with the exception of the Rayleigh and constant drag calculations.
 The calculations for the other drag schemes are given in their own documentation.

 **Rayleigh Drag**

 Located in the ``rayleigh`` subroutine.
-This code damps the momentum toward zero in the upper model levels specified.
-The zonal/meridional tendency for each grid is calculated my multiplying the zonal/meridional velocity by a factor determined by the pressure and Rayleigh parameters.
-The higher the wind velocity, the more the damping.
+This code damps the momentum toward zero in the specified upper model levels.
+The zonal/meridional tendency for each grid cell is calculated my multiplying the zonal/meridional velocity by a factor determined by the pressure and Rayleigh parameters.
+The damping is therefor proportional to the wind velocity.

-The temperature tendency is calculated using the wind velocities, wind tendencies and the heat capacity of air.
+The temperature tendency is calculated using the wind velocities, wind tendencies, and the heat capacity of air.

 **Constant Drag**

 Located in the ``damping_driver`` subroutine.
 This is modelled on Alexander-Dunkerton winter average, it uses a 3rd order polynomial and the constant drag parameters to calculate a time invariant drag.
-Earth use only recommended.
+This set up is modelled on Earth's atmosphere and therefore not recommended for other planets.

 References